tlverse/causalglm/README.md

 Just send me a message.
 I would enjoy connecting with you and be happy to develop and implement a new method to add to this package.

+## Future features to add

+1. Categorical treatments (already supported by TSM)
+2. Outcome missingness support
+3. General link functions (mainly the poisson-link for the conditional TSM)
+4. P-values and prediction confidence intervals.

+If any of the above features is urgently needed (or just needed), let me know.

 ## References:
 To be completed.